-If you travel to Hong Kong at Thanksgiving, you may be missing the epic American holiday dinner.
+If you travel to Hong Kong on Thanksgiving, you may be missing the epic American holiday dinner.
 The good news is most major four- and five-star hotels serve grand feasts (at a considerable price) that replicate the spread you traditionally eat back home.
 However, if you want to spend less, a few local restaurants hold a dedicated Thanksgiving Day meal.
-Pull up a chair to a table filled with transplants from the United States seeking a taste of home and American-born Chinese looking for comfort food.
-The meal will always be filling and the conversation good—but make sure to book in advance.
+Pull up a chair to a table filled with transplants from the U.S. seeking a taste of home and some Chinese people born in the U.S. looking for comfort food.
+The meal will always be filling and the conversation good, but make sure to book in advance.

-Main Street Deli, located inside The Langham, a posh hotel in the heart of the Tsimshatsui district, is one of the only restaurants in Hong Kong where you'll find a real Reuben sandwich, a traditional New York bagel, and Matzoh ball soup, among other comfort foods from home.
-Also, the deli offers a three-course Thanksgiving meal that includes turkey, stuffing, gravy, cranberry sauce, pumpkin soup, and various holiday desserts.
-Dine there or order a Turkey-to-go Combo; hightail it to your room for a private dinner, then hit the pool or jacuzzi to work off the food.
+Main St. Deli, located inside The Langham, a posh hotel in the heart of the Tsim Sha Tsui district, is one of the only restaurants in Hong Kong where you'll find a real Reuben sandwich and New York Cheesecake, among other comfort foods from the U.S. For the 2019 holidays, the deli offers a Thanksgiving meal to-go that includes turkey, stuffing, gravy, and other sides for groups of six to 10 ($2,158 HKD or $276 U.S.) or 16 to 20 people ($3,588 HKD or $459 U.S.).
+You can order turkey, sides, and desserts separately.
+Once your food is in hand, hightail it to your room for a private dinner, then hit the pool to work off the food.

-Perched atop Victoria Peak, this institution in a heritage house has been serving fine Asian and Western food since 2001.
-At the Peak Lookout, you'll dine among the grand families of Hong Kong (with connections to the U.S.) all enjoying a traditional spread from North America.
-Expect first-class food and refined service for a four-course Thanksgiving meal, and a large outdoor terrace with a view of the South China Sea.
+Perched atop Victoria Peak, this institution located in a heritage house has been serving fine Asian and Western food since 2001.
+At the Peak Lookout, you'll dine among some grand families of Hong Kong all enjoying a traditional spread from the U.S. Expect first-class food and refined service for a Thanksgiving meal with turkey, stuffing, and other trimmings, and of course, dessert, plus a large outdoor terrace with South China Sea views.

-For something different, try Hunter & The Chase on Queen's Road Central, which specializes in wild ingredients like North American and Australian game, free-range products, and wild-caught seafood.
-Their grilled whole turkey for Thanksgiving comes with signature wild boar stuffing and cranberry sauce, plus sides like smashed potatoes with rosemary salt.
-Desserts include classic pumpkin pie with whipped cream and lemon meringue pie.
+For something different, meat-lovers will like Hunter & The Chase on Queen's Road Central, which specializes in wild ingredients like North American and Australian game, free-range products, and wild-caught seafood.
+The restaurant's Thanksgiving Frenzy ($588 HKD per person or $75 U.S.) comes with roast turkey, salads, sides, and desserts.